Heterosigma akashiwo: Physiology

 Heterosigma akashiwo is a mixotrophic alga, supplementing nutrient uptake and photosynthesis with ingestion of bacteria.
 Each cell may contain 18-27 chloroplasts.
 These cells have been observed to glide and twirl under microscopic examination, but nonmotile cells have been associated with toxic blooms.
 Blooms are clearly visible by air, appearing as a red area in otherwise blue water.
 Optimal growth occurs at 25 °C and 100 μE m^{−2}s_{−1}, conditions which are associated with very low toxicity.
 Maximum toxicity occurs (and relatively slow growth) occurs at 20 °C and 200 μE m^{−2}s_{−1}.
 H. akashiwo reproduces asexually by binary fission.

 Heterosigma akashiwo produces cysts as a resting stage.
 The germination of these cysts leads to large-scale blooms, which can be laterally transferred by tides and currents.
 A 2007 review of these blooms in Puget Sound suggested that salmon farming was probably not a strong driver of their incidence or severity.
 Bottom water temperature must reach at least 15 °C for germination to occur.
 Blooms are most often associated with summer months, and some areas may see two blooms within one year.
-Blooms are known to be lethal once concentrations of cells reach 3x10^{5} to 7 x 10^{5} cells/L. Viruses may act as a natural control on bloom populations, as H. akashiwo viruses (HaV) have been shown to only leave resistant alga alive.
+Blooms are known to be lethal once concentrations of cells reach 3 × 10^{5} to 7 × 10^{5} cells/L. Viruses may act as a natural control on bloom populations, as H. akashiwo viruses (HaV) have been shown to only leave resistant alga alive.
 Similarly, certain bacteria may also reduce H. akashiwo populations.

 The exact mode of bloom toxicity is currently unknown, but gill damage leading to hypoxia is the proposed cause for fish death.
 H. akashiwo may produce brevetoxins, but others suggest the concentrations of these toxins are too low to account for such a large effect on fish populations.
 Some have argued the production of reactive oxygen species like hydrogen peroxide may be responsible for gill damage.
 However, research suggests hydrogen peroxide concentrations are far too low to have significant effects on fish.
 Mucus production is another proposed, but poorly supported, mechanism for fish mortality.
 The effective toxin possibly is chemically unstable, and therefore difficult to detect.
 Sablefish appear to be unaffected by H. akashiwo blooms, while many other marine fish are decimated.